kubos/kubos/docs/os-docs/monitoring.rst

 The default behavior for Monit is defined in ``/etc/monitrc``.

-Monit will be started as a background daemon during system boot.
+Monit is started as a background daemon during system boot.
 The daemon will sleep for 60 seconds between each process-checking cycle.

-Monit will have its own dedicated log file, ``/var/log/monit.log``.
+Monit has its own dedicated log file, ``/var/log/monit.log``.
 If and when the log file becomes too large, it will be moved to an archive file using the :ref:`standard log rotation method <log-rotation>`.

 If, for some reason, the Monit daemon process dies, it will automatically be restarted.
+This behavior is controlled by the init system and is defined in ``/etc/inittab``.

 Monitoring Status
 -----------------